Clinery1/zLox-treewalk/READMD.md

 tree-walking Lox language.
 As such, there are a few concepts that just don't carry over from Java to Zig, so I am going to take my own spin on them.

+# Disclaimer
 This is my first real project in Zig, so I am still learning a lot of things.

+DO NOT TAKE THIS AS "GOOD" CODE!
+You have been warned!

 I try to stay mostly faithful to the book with naming, functions, etc., but I put my own spin on some of the stuff like parsing.

+The memory is manually managed, so may have leaks/bugs (I already found and fixed one).

 ## A note about managing memory